 By Saylorscreek from Tyro, NC

 My elderly father occasionally has an "accident" during the night.
-I have placed a quilted waterproof pad, approximately one yard square, on top of the bottom sheet.
-If the bed is accidentally soiled during the night, all he does is toss the pad and either returns into a clean bed or places another dry pad in the bed.
+I have placed a quilted waterproof pad on top of the bottom sheet.
+If the bed is accidentally soiled during the night, all he does is toss the pad.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.